Hilda-Enyioko/alx-practice/README.md

 ## CONTENT OF ALX-PRACTICE:

-1 git: This is used to practice git navigation, and git commands.

-2 system_engineering-devops: This contains shell basics, shell permissions, shell redirection, and so on.
+1 system_engineering-devops: This contains shell basics, shell permissions, shell redirection, and so on.

-3 low_level-programming: is used to practice c programming language.
+2 low_level-programming: is used to practice c programming language.

-4 extra_tasks: is used to practice extra tasks and code challenges aside from those provided by alx.
+3 extra_tasks: is used to practice extra tasks and code challenges aside from those provided by alx.
 These directory contains different programming languages.

+4 printf: is used to create a duplicate of the C printf command